Get the recipe:Perfect Fluffy Pink Beet Pancakes (made with yogurt!)

 Steamed: to steam beets, cut off greens and then place them whole into a steamer basket in a medium saucepan over boiling water, cover and cook for 30-40 minutes until fork-tender.
 Let cool and then peel.

-Roasted (brightest pink): trim greens from beets and wrap in a piece of aluminum foil.
+Roasted (brightest pink): trim the greens from the beets and wrap them in a piece of aluminum foil.
 Place in a preheated 425-degree oven for 45 minutes or until they are tender when pricked with a fork.
 Let cool and then peel.
 Using roasted beets will produce the brightest pink color in the pancakes.